alburezg/alburezg.github.io/_posts/2018-03-20-Population-pyramids-in-R-for-beginners.md

     ## 5 Female 40-49 103 0.04
     ## 6 Female   50+  88 0.04

-We’ll need three packages from the `tidyverse` family to plot the pyramid:
+We’ll need three packages from the `tidyverse` family to plot the pyramid (we're using `ggplot` 3.3, so please make sure to have the latest version installed!):

 ``` r
 library(dplyr)